skip to main content

 Receive client alerts and/or Silicon Valley e-News in your inbox.

 Justice Mitchell is the retired Chief Justice of the North Carolina Supreme Court.
-At Womble Carlyle, he is actively involved in the firm’s appellate and government relations practices.
-His recent experience includes successfully defending corporate incentives in a landmark North Carolina lawsuit.
+At Womble Carlyle, he was actively involved in the firm’s appellate and government relations practices.
+His recent experiences included successfully defending corporate incentives in a landmark North Carolina lawsuit.

 *Retired Partner, Emeritus

 Justice Mitchell retired as the Chief Justice of the North Carolina Supreme Court to head Womble Carlyle’s appellate advocacy and government relations groups.
 As a judge, he authored 484 appellate decisions for the Supreme Court of North Carolina and the North Carolina Court of Appeals.
 For more than 30 years, Justice Mitchell has served both as an advocate and judge in handling landmark cases in North Carolina and elsewhere in the United States.
 He has been involved in a wide range of cases as diverse as appearing as amicus for the State of North Carolina in establishing that the United States Constitution does not include a right to public education to successfully establishing the constitutionality of a statutory cap on punitive damages in 2004.